ianunay/mock-node/README.md

 # Mock Node [![Build Status](https://travis-ci.org/ianunay/mock-node.svg?branch=master)](https://travis-ci.org/ianunay/mock-node)
-A nodejs based mocking solution with a http api and a super intuitive interface
+A configurable mock server with a http api and an intuitive management interface

 ## Installing and Runing the server